Online Obituaries

 Personality traits

 Each life is unique.
-That’s what this part of the obituary is for - give a brief biography about your loved one’s life, including:
+That’s why you'll likely want to give a brief biography about your loved one’s life, including:

 Major life events